karmada-io/website/docs/userguide/scheduling/resource-propagating.md

 > Note: We need to point kubectl to `<karmada-apiserver.config>` instead of the member cluster in advance.

-## Deploy a simplest multi-cluster Deployment
+## Deploy a simple multi-cluster Deployment

 ### Create a PropagationPolicy object